Sack of Manfredonia: Assault on the castle

 Initially the castellan is said to have only attempted to secure his own safety, that of his family and belongings, and that of the families of the Spanish soldiers.
 The citizens in the castle became suspicious of the castellan's intentions, and at around 16:40 a third negotiator, Antonio Nicastro, was sent and the castellan promised to abide by the new terms he negotiated.
-At this point the Ottoman commanders were eager to conclude the surrender, thinking that Carafa's retreat had been a tactical maneuver and that further reinforcements may be on the way.
+At this point the Ottoman commanders were eager to conclude the surrender, thinking that Carafa's retreat had been a tactical maneuver and that further reinforcements might be on the way.
 An agreement was reached in which the castle would be surrendered in return for the safety of all of those who had taken refuge inside.

 The Ottomans respected these terms and several hundred people – including the castellan, the officers and soldiers under his command, their families, and some women, elderly and nuns – were allowed to leave the castle and the city on 18 August; they initially took refuge at San Leonardo.
 The Ottomans then entered and plundered the castle, capturing its gunpowder stores, armaments and provisions.
 They loaded their ships with these spoils and with plunder from the rest of the city, including more artillery pieces, silverware, furniture, and church bells.
 Churches were desecrated and relics were stolen or destroyed.
 The invaders burnt the castle and other buildings including churches and monasteries, reportedly including one in which there were still four infirm nuns.
 Among the slaves taken by the Ottomans were four nobles whose carriage was overtaken while they were trying to escape.
 The Ottomans then abandoned the city, embarked and set sail by 21:00 on 18 August.